PCI Certified vs. PCI Compliant: What's the difference, and why does it matter?

 While the self-assessment questionnaire and the PCI certification processes are similar, the main difference is that to become PCI certified, you have the QSA providing proof of your software and process, whereas for PCI compliant organizations, your claims have not been proven.

-VIGILIS: The Only PCI Certified Remote Monitoring & Management Platform for POS
+VIGILIX: The Only PCI Certified Remote Monitoring and Management Platform for POS

 About VIGILIX